realworldocaml/book/en/sexprs.md

 ((typ scheme)(name sexpr/basic.scm))
 ```

+S-expressions are a good choice for a data serialization format that is not
+only human-editable, but also easy to automatically convert to-and-from
+standard OCaml type definitions without writing a lot of boilerplate code by
-This chapter will show you how to:
+hand.
+To this end, this chapter will show you how to:

 * generate s-expressions from arbitrary OCaml types, thus giving
   you a human-readable format for persisting any values in your code.